fullcap/Unit_1_Assignment/README.md

 ### **<p>What domain of the financial industry is the company in?</p>**

-Opendoor's business conducts business within the Real Estate Technology domain.
+Opendoor conducts business within the Real Estate Technology domain.
+They've pioneered a rapidly growing segment known as iBuying.

 ### **<p>What have been the major trends and innovations of this domain over the last 5-10 years?</p>**